steveok67/RHEL_Security_Information_Commands_and_Scripts/README.md

 Scope: The purpose of this repo is to easily gather security information on RHEL.
+- This should all work on RHEL 8, 9, and 10, but not 7.
 - The same DNF commands may also work on other RPM-based distributions.
 - However, other RPM-based distributions may be running older kernel and package versions, so the Security patch level may be different.